Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/step3_async_array.md

 The filter has an input and output window which consumes and produces complex samples.
 This filter differs from previous filters you have seen because the coefficients of the filter can be set as a kernel parameter and changed on each invocation.
 The implementation of the filter is in `aie/kernels/hb24.cc`.

-The `aie/hls` directory contains a kernel that generates samples of random noise.
-The noise generator is implemented as a programmable logic (PL) block inside graph, with samples consumed by the filter:

-	extern "C" void random_noise(hls::stream<std::complex<short> > & out) {
-	#pragma HLS INTERFACE axis port=out
-	#pragma HLS INTERFACE ap_ctrl_none port=return

-The PL kernel has two `#pragma` specified for vitis HLS. `#pragma HLS INTERFACE axis port=out` indicates that port "`out`" will be implemented with AXI4-Stream interface, while `#pragma HLS INTERFACE ap_ctrl_none port=return` indicates that the kernel has no block control signals (i.e., it is a free-running kernel).
-Free-running means that the kernel will keep running after the FPGA has been configured, the clock has been activated, and the reset is deactivated.
-The execution of a free-running kernel depends on the availability of input data, or readiness of a receiving buffer.
-It does not require explicit control in the host code when running aiesimulator, HW emulation and HW flows.

-`aie/graph.h` has constraints to place the kernel in PL:

-	using namespace adf；
-	...
-	noisegen = kernel::create(random_noise);
-	fabric<pl>(noisegen);

 The filter coefficients are given in:

    * `data/narrow_filter.txt` (with a normalized bandwidth of 0.3 pi)

    * `data/wide_filter.txt` (with a normalized bandwidth of 0.8 pi)

 Examine `aie/graph.h` again.
 Notice the code to connect the coefficients input port of the graph to the `coeffs` parameter of the filter kernel.
-This should be specified as an asynchronous runtime parameter (with adf::async).
+This should be specified as an asynchronous runtime parameter (with `adf::async`).

 	// connect filter coefficients
 	connect< parameter >(coefficients, async(fir24.in[1]));